Farm to Education

 - Planning and problem-solving for your specific program.

-The Farm to School Program works closely with the WSDA Small Farms & Direct Marketing Program, the Office of the Superintendent of Public Instruction, WSU Small Farms Team and other partners around the state to facilitate and improve farm-to-school connections.
+The Farm to School Program works closely with the WSDA Small Farms & Direct Marketing Program, the Office of the Superintendent of Public Instruction, WSU Food Systems Team and other partners around the state to facilitate and improve farm-to-school connections.

 New to Farm to School?
 Start Here